pymor/pymor/docs/source/tutorial_optimization.md

 ## Adaptive trust-region optimization using reduced basis methods

 As a simple idea to circumvent the costly solutions of the FOM, one could build a reduced order model offline and use it online as a replacement for the FOM.
-However, in the context of PDE-constrained, it is not meaningful to ignore the offline time required to build the RB surrogate since it can happen that FOM optimization methods would already converge before the surrogate model is even ready.
+However, in the context of PDE-constrained optimization, it is not meaningful to ignore the offline time required to build the RB surrogate since it can happen that FOM optimization methods would already converge before the surrogate model is even ready.
 Building a RB model that is accurate in the whole parameter space is thus usually too expensive.